How to Build an Insider Threat Program [10-step Checklist]

 9. Educate your employees

-10. Review your program periodically
+10. Review your program regularly

 • At set intervals

-• Insider threat incident
+• In case of an insider threat incident

-• Appearance of new compliance requirements or cybersecurity approaches
+• Once new compliance requirements appear

 Whitepaper on insider threat program